 For 16-year-olds, being in the care of a state agency or under a court order can also qualify them for GED testing.

-In Michigan, individuals aiming to acquire their GED credential have the option to take the exam through an online proctored (OP) format.
+In Michigan, individuals aiming to acquire their GED credential may wonder, can I take the GED test online in Michigan?
+The answer is yes, as candidates have the option to take the exam through an online proctored (OP) format.

-To be eligible for this convenient testing option, candidates must first demonstrate a strong probability of passing by excelling in the GED Ready practice test, which evaluates their preparedness for the actual GED assessment.
+To be eligible for this option, candidates must first demonstrate a strong probability of passing by excelling in the GED Ready practice test, which evaluates their preparedness for the actual GED assessment.

 This practice test provides a comprehensive analysis of a candidate’s knowledge and skills, ensuring they are equipped to tackle the online proctored GED exam.